Certified Nurse-Midwife / Women's Health Nurse Practitioner

 Clinical residencies include rotations in antepartum, intrapartum, postpartum, well woman's health, newborn, and primary care.
 Students also complete an integration residency which is a full scope clinical experience in sites that range from private midwifery practices to tertiary care hospitals.

-Students who graduate from the program are eligible to take the national board certification exams administered by the American Midwifery Certification Board (AMCB) and the National Certification Corporation (NCC).
+Students who graduate from the program are eligible to take the national board certification exams administered by the National Certification Corporation (NCC) and the American Midwifery Certification Board (AMCB).